erfanghorbanee/Django-Shop/README.md

 ## License

 This project is licensed under the GNU General Public License v3.0.
-You can read more about it [here](LICENSE).
+See the full text in the [LICENSE file](LICENSE).